Socialising, Part 2: The Swiss Social Scene with Ben Crawshaw

 In this episode, we speak to Ben Crawshaw from Zurich Together about how newcomers can use expat groups to build long-lasting friendships.

-Originally from Manchester, Ben moved to Switzerland as a child.
-He is an event manager and the founder of Zurich Together, a large international community that hosts a wide range of events in and around Zurich.
+Ben is an event manager based in Zurich.
+He is originally from Manchester, but he has been living in Switzerland for most of his life.
+Six years ago, he founded Zurich Together, an international community that hosts a wide range of events in and around Zurich.

 Transcript